Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Confidence intervals and Inference

 As stated in Theorem \ref{th:asymp_eff}, there is no need for a one-step estimate to correct any first-order bias.
-The same holds for LOCO, which does not require such corrections when estimated as a plug-in estimate in the difference of generalized ANOVA (\citet{williamson2021}) or as a difference of predictiveness measures more generally (\citet{williamson2023general}).
+The same holds for LOCO, which does not require such corrections when estimated as a plug-in estimate in the difference of generalized ANOVA \cite{williamson2021} or as a difference of predictiveness measures more generally \cite{williamson2023general}.
 Whenever the importance is not null, it is possible to construct confidence intervals using the influence functions.
 Indeed, the variance is given by $0 < \tau_j^2 := \mathbb{E}[\varphi_j^2(z)] < \infty$, where $\varphi_j$ is the influence function of $\psi_\mathrm{TSI}(j, P_0)$.
-Therefore, it is possible to estimate it using a plug-in estimate (\citet{williamson2023general}).
+Therefore, it is possible to estimate it using a plug-in estimate.
+Moreover, as shown in Appendix \ref{sect:MSE_if}, when taking the MSE as the predictiveness measure, the variance estimated with this plug-in method matches the natural empirical variance.

-Moreover, as shown in Appendix \ref{sect:MSE_if}, when taking the MSE as the predictiveness measure, the variance estimated with this plug-in method matches the natural empirical variance exactly.
 Nevertheless, under the null hypothesis, the influence function vanishes, preventing a Gaussian asymptotic distribution.
 This poses a challenge, as it hinders variable selection with direct statistical guarantees—an essential component of reliable scientific discovery.
-This issue is the same as that faced by LOCO and Shapley due to the quadratic functionals (\citet{locoVSShapley}).
+This issue is the same as that faced by LOCO and Shapley due to the quadratic functionals \cite{locoVSShapley}.

-Several approaches have been proposed to address this problem. \citet{williamson2023general} noted that even if the influence function of the variable importance measure vanishes, excluding extreme cases, the influence functions of the predictiveness measures with and without the covariate do not vanish.
+To address this problem, \citet{williamson2023general} noted that even if the influence function of LOCO vanishes, excluding extreme cases, the influence functions of the predictiveness measures with and without the covariate do not vanish.
 They attempted to leverage this observation by computing each predictiveness measure on different data splits.
-However, as observed in numerical experiments in \cref{sect:exps}, this approach does not work well because it does not only increase variability but also significantly increases bias, resulting in a loss of power and poor estimates.
+However, as observed in numerical experiments in \cref{sect:exps}, this is ineffective because it increases both variability and bias, resulting in a loss of power and poor estimates.